 As our day of learning drew to a close, we agreed that three key points resonated throughout the presentations:

 1) Obstacles to effective email personalization are often internal as much as external.

 Rachel Cowlishaw of Neiman Marcus dove into the details of how she transformed this luxury retailer’s entire approach to email personalization.
-Cowlishaw recognized that individual personalization was critical for building closer relationships with Nieman’s email subscribers — but at the same time, she also realized that internal decision-makers dreaded “franken-emails” that combined inappropriate creative and messaging.
+Cowlishaw recognized that individual personalization was critical for building closer relationships with Neiman’s email subscribers — but at the same time, she also realized that internal decision-makers dreaded “franken-emails” that combined inappropriate creative and messaging.

 Her innovative approach was to implement Coherent Path’s machine-learning solution which allows retailers to maximize the value of their creative assets and automate dynamic, curated email.
 Retailers can specify which zones of each email template can be populated with personalized content, and which zones must remain unchanged.
 By specifying “guardrail” rules in advance for creatives and templates, Cowlishaw explained how she is able to deliver hundreds of on-brand emails daily that look like they were handmade.

 Our operations have become much more efficient.
 Before we were creating maybe five to 20 different variations of e-mails a day.
 Now we have up to hundreds of thousands of variations of e-mails that we’re sending because we’re able to keep content in the library longer, increasing the lifespan.
 As well as our template allows us to have more real estate to show a variety of content.Rachel Cowlishaw, Director of Personalization, Marketing Innovation at Neiman Marcus